Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 |---|---|---|---|

-For small teams — solopreneurs, consultants, and agencies under 10 people — a full-pipeline tool eliminates the need to stitch together three or four separate platforms.
-GTM Bud handles prospecting, research, personalized message writing, and multi-channel sending from a single interface, with campaigns ready in about 15 minutes.
+For small teams, including solopreneurs, consultants, and agencies under ten people, a full-pipeline tool removes the need to stitch together three or four separate platforms.
+GTM Bud handles prospecting, research, personalized message writing, and multi-channel sending from a single interface, with campaigns ready in about fifteen minutes.

-That said, if you need maximum customization over your prospecting logic or you’re running a 50-person SDR team, a build-your-own stack with separate enrichment, writing, and sending tools gives you more control.
+That said, if you need maximum control over your prospecting logic, or you are running a large SDR team, a build-your-own stack with separate enrichment, writing, and sending tools gives you more control.

 AI SDRs are not the right choice for every situation.
 Hire a human SDR when:

-- Your ACV exceeds $50K and your TAM is under 500 accounts.
-The math shifts when you’re targeting a small number of high-value accounts that each require deep, personalized, multi-threaded outreach.
+- Your deal sizes are large and your TAM is a small set of named accounts.
+The math shifts when you target a handful of high-value accounts that each require deep, personalized, multi-threaded outreach.

 - You need same-day inbound follow-up.
-If your marketing generates inbound leads that need immediate qualification via phone or live chat, a human SDR is faster and more effective than any AI workflow.
+If your marketing generates inbound leads that need immediate qualification by phone or live chat, a human SDR is faster and more effective than any AI workflow.

-- You’re selling a complex, technical product that requires demo customization.
-When the SDR needs to understand the prospect’s technical environment to even book the right kind of meeting, human expertise matters.
+- You are selling a complex, technical product that requires demo customization.
+When the SDR needs to understand the prospect’s technical environment to book the right kind of meeting, human expertise matters.

-For SaaS companies and B2B service firms with deal sizes under $20K ACV and a TAM of 5,000+ accounts, AI SDRs are almost always the more efficient choice.
+For SaaS companies and B2B service firms with smaller deal sizes and a large TAM, AI SDRs are almost always the more efficient choice.

 How to measure AI SDR performance